matthewLeFevre/Ken-Framework/readme.md

 ## Install php_generic

-First time framework creator here and the only way to have access to ther server is cloning and downloading this repository.
-Make sure to have [XAMPP](https://www.apachefriends.org/index.html "Apache Friends Website") installed on your desired operating system.
+First time framework creator here and the only way to have access to the server is cloning and downloading this repository.
+Make sure to have [XAMPP](https://www.apachefriends.org/index.html "Apache Friends Website") (or a similar alternative) installed on your desired operating system.

 ## Setup

-To setup php_generic use the `server.php` as a template or guide. `server.php` is an example of an application including some of the php_generic built in features, these features are optional and do not have to be included in the application.
+To setup php_generic use the `server.php` as a template. `server.php` is an example of an application including some of the php_generic built in features, these features are optional and do not have to be included in the application.

 ### Database Connection

 Using the [XAMPP](https://www.apachefriends.org/index.html "Apache Friends Website") environment ensure that along with PHP mySQL was also installed by clicking on the enviornment icon.
 Navigate to PHPMyAdmin and create a new database with your desired name.
-If you are using the built in features with php_generic you can simply import the `generic_db.sql` file and configure the `db_connect.php` file to point to your local environment.
+If you are using the built in features with php_generic you can simply import the `generic_db.sql` file and configure the `src/utilities/db_connect.php` file to point to your local environment.

 #### Custom Database Setup